jharris4/html-webpack-deploy-plugin/README.md

 - `packages`: `object`

-  Specifies the definition of the assets to be deployed.
+  Specifies the definition of the assets from installed packages to be deployed.
 Defaults is `{}`.

   The keys/properties of the packages option must be the name of an installed package, and the definition must be an object with the following properties: